-Some stations of the Moscow metro have original design, and are examples of the art of socialist realism.
+Some stations of the Moscow metro have original design, and they are examples of the art of socialist realism.
 These stations can be considered architectural landmarks of Moscow.
 44 stations of the Moscow metro recognized as objects of cultural heritage of Russia.

 More than half of Moscow subway stations serve more than 50 thousand passengers per day.
-The most heavily used stations are: "Vykhino", Yugo-Zapadnaya, "Novogireevo", "VDNKh", "Kuzminki", "Tushinskaya", "Shchelkovo", Kitay-Gorod.
+The most heavily used stations are: Komsomolskaya, "Vykhino", Yugo-Zapadnaya, "Novogireevo", "VDNKh", "Kuzminki", "Tushinskaya", "Shchelkovo", Kitay-Gorod.
 This subway stations are serving from 100 to 150 thousand people every day.
-There are metro stations close to all railway stations of Moscow.
+There are metro stations lokated close to all railway stations of Moscow.

 Warehouse of forgotten things is on the "Kotelniky" metro station.